unraid/docs/docs/unraid-os/manual/storage-management.md

 basis using the Use Cache setting available for each share by clicking on the share name on the Shares tab in the GUI.
-It is important to realize that using the cache has not really sped up writing files to the array - it has just that such writes now occur when the user is not watching them
+It is important to realize that using the cache has not really sped up writing files to the array - it is just that such writes now occur when the user is not watching them

 Points to note are: